hairyhenderson/caddyprom/README.md

 # :warning: This module is deprecated!
-Caddy v2.2.0-rc.2 (and later) contains built-in metrics support.
+Caddy v2.2.0 (and later) contains built-in metrics support.

-:mega: _When Caddy v2.2.0 is released, I will be archiving this repository.
+:mega: _Now that Caddy v2.2.0 has been released, I will be archiving this repository.
 Thanks to everyone for using and contributing to this module!
 It has been invaluable in making decisions toward metrics in Caddy's core!_

 # Prometheus metrics module for Caddy v2